-Melaku is one of 8 deaf teaching assistants involved in our project on Improving education for deaf and hard of hearing children with DDIA in Ethiopia.
+Melaku was one of 8 deaf teaching assistants involved in our project on Improving education for deaf and hard of hearing children with DDIA in Ethiopia.

 When he started working at Adama School, there were no special educational needs (SEN) teachers or resources.
 Melaku worked with the school director Teshane to refurbish the disused library and make it suitable for SEN and sign language teaching.
 “I told the director and teachers about my experience and how deaf people learn, and they listened.
 We then made the classroom exciting and interesting for the students.”

-Melaku is very positive about the impact the project has made on the school but he wants to do more, particularly to improve access to sport education.
+Melaku was very positive about the project’s impact on the school but wanted to do more, particularly to improve access to sport education.